dlesbre/bibtex-autocomplete/README.md

 - `-e --only-entry <id>` or `-E --exclude-entry <id>`

-  Restrict which entries should be autocomplete. `<id>` is the entry id used in your bibtex file (e.g. `@inproceedings{<id> ... }`).
+  Restrict which entries should be autocomplete. `<id>` is the entry ID used in your BibTeX file (e.g. `@inproceedings{<id> ... }`).
 These arguments can also be used multiple times to select only/exclude multiple entries

 - `-c --only-complete <field>` or `-C --dont-complete <field>`

   Restrict which fields you wish to autocomplete.
-Field is a bibtex field (e.g. `author`, `doi`,...).
+Field is a BibTeX field (e.g. `author`, `doi`,...).
 So if you only wish to add missing DOIs use `-c doi`.

 **Output formatting:**

-Unfortunately [bibtexparser](https://pypi.org/project/bibtexparser/) doesn't preserve format information, so this script will reformat your bibtex file.
+Unfortunately [bibtexparser](https://pypi.org/project/bibtexparser/) doesn't preserve format information, so this script will reformat your BibTeX file.
 Here are a few options you can use to control the output format:

-- `--fa --align-values` pad fieldnames to align all values
+- `--fa --align-values` pad field names to align all values

   ```bibtex
   @article{Example,